EveEB/E-Commerce-Sunglasses-Shop/README.md

 ## Acknowledgments

-Thanks to freeCodeCamp and Web Dev Simplified for inspiration on building the initial stages of the shopping cart.
+Thanks to freeCodeCamp and Web Dev Simplified for styling ideas and inspiration on building the initial stages of the shopping cart.